nlloyd/SubliminalCollaborator/README.md

 In order to share cut, copy, and paste events in a session some special setup is required...

-1. Select the menu Preferences > Package Settings > SubliminalCollaborator > Install Edit Menu Proxy Commands or in the command palette select Collaborate: Install Edit Menu Proxy Commands.
+1. Select the menu **Preferences > Package Settings > SubliminalCollaborator > Install Edit Menu Proxy Commands** or in the command palette select `Collaborate: Install Edit Menu Proxy Commands`.

-To undo this action, choose Uninstall Edit Menu Proxy Commands in the same places.
+To undo this action, choose `Uninstall Edit Menu Proxy Commands` in the same places.

 ### Starting a Session